 Miami flights give way to Coral Gables and Miami Gardens, which are a short drive from the city center.
 Little Havana boasts one of the largest Cuban populations in the country.
 Miami visitors should also reserve a rental car for the duration of their trip.
 Take a drive through Miami-Dade County and enjoy the largest concentration of Art Deco buildings in the world.
-North Miami Beach features modern architecture and Spanish-influenced designs and landscapes.
+North Miami Beach features more modern architecture and Spanish-influenced designs and landscapes.
 Flying to Miami for a cheap vacation in South Beach means days on the beach and the nights at some of the hottest clubs in the country.

-The Port of Miami – one of the largest ports in the U.S. – accommodates major cruise lines.
-Cruise passengers coming to or leaving from Miami will do so via the Port of Miami Cruise Terminal, and passengers on Miami flights will be shuttled to and from the airport to the cruise port.
-Visitors are likely to return home rejuvenated and ready to book their next Miami vacation.
+The Port of Miami – one of the largest ports in the U.S. – accommodates the major cruise lines.
+Cruise passengers embarking and debarking from Miami will do so via the Port of Miami Cruise Terminal and those passengers on Miami flights will be shuttled to/from the airport to the cruise port.
+Whatever the reason for booking flights to Miami, visitors are likely to return home rejuvenated and ready to book their next Miami vacation.Find flights to Miami

 Getting around Miami